 - Get organized.

-- Mark as many items off of the Fort Bragg Bucket List as possible.
+Mark items off of the Fort Bragg Bucket List.

 - Save money.

 - Finish the girls’ baby scrapbooks.